Matilda-bit/GoB7/README.md

 #### GO B7  - It is my graduate work.

-An information app with a convenient interface for viewing various services in Be'er Sheva from different categories, Such as
+An information app with a convenient interface for viewing various services in Be'er Sheva(Israel) from different categories, such as
  - [x] bars,
  - [x] restaurants,
  - [x] food,